A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: Introduction

-Recently, for the nondifferentiable system of nonlinear equations in Banach space, Han \cite{AVE28} established a modified Newton-type (MN) iteration method by separating the differential part and the non-differential part.
+Recently, for the nondifferentiable system of nonlinear equations in Banach space, Han \cite{AVE28} established a modified Newton-type (MN) iteration method through the separation of differential and non-differential parts.
 Lately, inspired by \cite{AVE28}, Wang et al. \cite{WangCao2019} presented the MN iteration method for the GAVE \eqref{1.1} by choosing a special differential part.
 The Picard iteration \eqref{1.5} is a special case of the MN iteration.
-In this paper, applying the same idea of \cite{AVE28} and utilizing the shift splitting \cite{SS} of coefficient matrix $A$, we propose a new modified Newton-type (NMN) iteration method for the GAVE \eqref{1.1}.
-Compared with the NM method, the iteration scheme of our method is more balanced.
-Numerical experiments show the efficiency of the NMN method.
+In this paper, applying the same idea of \cite{AVE28} and utilizing the shift splitting \cite{SS} of coefficient matrix $A$, we propose a shift splitting modified Newton-type (SSMN) iteration method for the GAVE \eqref{1.1}.
+Compared with the MN method, the iteration scheme of our method is more balanced.
+Numerical experiments show the efficiency of the SSMN method.

-The remainder of this paper is organized as follows.
-In Section 2, we present a brief introduction of method in \cite{AVE28,WangCao2019} and establish the NMN method for solving the GAVE \eqref{1.1}.
-In Section 3, some convergence conditions for the NMN iteration method are investigated in detail.
-We give two numerical examples in Section 4 to verify the effectiveness of the NMN method.
-Finally, some conclusions are given in Section 5.
+The organization of the remaining parts of the current work is illustrated in the following.
+In Section 2, we present a brief introduction of method in \cite{AVE28,WangCao2019} and establish the SSMN method for solving the GAVE \eqref{1.1}.
+In Section 3, some convergence conditions for the SSMN iteration method are investigated in detail.
+We give two numerical examples in Section 4 to verify the effectiveness of the SSMN method.
+Finally, the conclusions are given in Section 5.